masaar/limp/docs/api-call.md

 As we explored in the [quick start](/docs/quick-start.md#read), we called the `staff/read` API endpoint with `_id` set to one of the two staff created which allowed us to get the needed doc only.
 Theoretically, any attr of the module attrs you are interacting with in your call can be sent in your `query` object and it should assess in matching the docs you are in need of.
 However, since the structure of [LIMP modules](/docs/api-module.py) allow the developers to manipulate or force specific attrs on `object` and `doc` attrs, you as backend developer can make use of such features for any advantage of the app overall design, and you as front-end developer should be aware of such use-cases.

-However, beside sending the module attrs in `query` object, you can also send query magic attrs, which are:
+However, beside sending the module attrs in `query` object, you can also send query special attrs, which are:

-### Query Magic Attrs
+### Query Special Attrs
 Additional available query attributes are the magic methods which have common form and unique use cases.
 Which are:

 #### `$search`